Zegota Monument

 Zbigniew Brzezinski writes "Zegota is the story of extraordinary heroism...tantamount to 'Schindler's List' multiplied a hundred-fold."

+The Documentary: Video available by mail order.
 A revised 28 minute program edited with newly available archival film footage.
 This film narrated by Eli Wallach, tells the story of the desperate plight of the Jews of Poland and the conditions of terror under which the Zegota rescuers tried to help.
 Stories of extraordinary courage of people who risked -- and some of whom sacrificed -- their lives trying to save Jewish fugitives.

 Produced by Documentaries International Film & Video Foundation in 1998 for classroom and community screening. $25.00 plus $3.50 shipping, includes Teachers' Discussion Guide.